dplanitzer/Serena/Commands/sh/README.md

 #### PWD

-Print the absolute path of the current working directory.
+Prints the absolute path of the current working directory.

+#### TYPE \<path>

+Prints a hexdump of the file at 'path' to the console.